-- Teach children how to be active bystanders in all situations where they see something wrong. - Show the link between the active bystander model, bullying and children's rights. - To identify various reasons for bullying (e.g. Age, gender, race, social class) to highlight what power structures mean and how they're formed. - Emphasise equality among all and solidarity
+- Teach children how to be active bystanders in all situations where they see something wrong - Show the link between the active bystander model, bullying and children's rights - Identify various reasons for bullying (e.g. age, gender, race, social class) to highlight what power structures mean and how they're formed

-- 1. Ask the children to think about situations where they have faced bullying. - 2.
-Ask them to tell a partner about a situation where they have been bullied or they have seen that someone got bullied. - 3.
-Divide the participants nto smaller groups and ask them to pick one case or mix some cases together and create a play.
+1. Ask the children to think about situations where they have faced bullying.

+2. Ask them to tell a partner about a situation where they have been bullied or they have seen that someone got bullied.

+3. Divide the participants into smaller groups and ask them to pick one case or mix some cases together and create a play.